thenativeweb/tourism/README.md

     $ grunt publish:minor
     $ grunt publish:major

+If, for whatever reason, you need to skip code analysis and test execution before publishing, use `grunt release` instead of `grunt publish`.

 ### Using shell tasks

 Additionally to the previous tasks most often you need a number of shell commands, e.g. to start an application or to install dependencies.
 For that you can register named commands using the `shell` object.